conorbergin/personal-website/src/posts/eleventy_to_sveltekit.md

 ## SvelteKit

-After using Svelte for a month or so I realised there was nothing stopping me from using it for my website as well.
+After using Svelte for a month or so I realized there was nothing stopping me from using it for my website as well.
 It would be no heavier, because of its compile step, and it would offer me a lot more flexibility.
 Actually the main reason I started using it was so the page wouldn't completely redraw when you were navigating the website.
 Once I installed a markdown preprocessor (mdsvex) I couldn't see any advantage in going back to Eleventy.